 - The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid (2017)

 Evelyn Hugo, a glamorous and aging Hollywood icon, hires an up-and-coming writer, Monique, to pen her autobiography.
-Sharing all her secrets, scandals, and setting straight the juicy gossip splattered across a lifetime of tabloids.
+Sharing all her secrets and scandals and setting straight the juicy gossip splattered across a lifetime of tabloids.

 Through each session of Evelyn’s storytelling, Monique hopes to answer the question, “Who was Evelyn Hugo’s one true love?”